 IN THIS ARTICLE

 Malaria is diagnosed by seeing the parasite under the microscope.
 Blood taken from the patient is smeared on a slide for examination.
 Special stains are used to help highlight the parasite.
 Sometimes, it is possible to identify the species of Plasmodium by the shape of the parasite, especially if gametocytes are seen.
 Whenever possible, smears should be reviewed by someone with expertise in the diagnosis of malaria.
+The Centers for Disease Control and Prevention can provide this expertise (http://www.cdc.gov).
 If the smears are negative, they can be repeated every 12 hours.
-Smears that are repeatedly negative suggest another diagnosis.
+Smears that are repeatedly negative suggest another diagnosis should be considered.

 Two types of other tests are available for diagnosis of malaria.
 Rapid tests can detect proteins called antigens that are present in Plasmodium.
 These tests take less than 30 minutes to perform.
-However, the Food and Drug Administration and the Centers for Disease Control and Prevention recommend that these new tests be used in conjunction with microscopy.
-A second type of test that is newly available is the polymerase chain reaction (PCR), which detects malaria DNA.
+However, the reliability of rapid tests varies significantly from product to product.
+Thus, it is recommended that rapid tests be used in conjunction with microscopy.
+A second type of test is the polymerase chain reaction (PCR), which detects malaria DNA.
 Because this test is not widely available, it is important not to delay treatment while waiting for results.

 Must Read Articles Related to Malaria

 Patient Comments & Reviews

 Please describe your experience with malaria.

 Malaria - Symptoms and Signs